Samsung Galaxy Watch 4 Review

 This watch is not what we would consider a budget-friendly watch, though it is cheaper than some other premium options.
 Despite a few areas that need improvement, this is a great option for current Samsung phone users, with a willingness and means to afford it.

 We think that the Samsung Galaxy Watch 4 is an excellent smartwatch for anyone with a Samsung phone, but expect to have to charge it more frequently than others.
 It is loaded with smart features and functions, looks incredible, and is very convenient and easy to use, especially with a completely digital bezel.
 It is also a great fitness and health tracker, even if it could be a little more accurate regarding the step counter.
-Our biggest issue with this smartwatch is its battery life because charging requirements make it a poor option for anyone who wants to wear it at night for sleep tracking.
+Our biggest issue with this compared to other best smartwatches is its battery life because charging requirements make it a poor option for anyone who wants to wear it at night for sleep tracking.
 However, just like the other high-performance devices with a beautiful display we tested, the battery life and recharging requirements are similar.

 — Benjamin Hickok